AXIS · Identity Protocol v0.1

 Identity stops at the API key.

 Most agent actions present a service account or bearer token.
-Nothing in the request chain ties back to a named person.
-When a regulator asks who authorized the action, the answer is infrastructure.
+Nothing in the request chain ties back to a named operator.
+When a regulator, insurer, or counterparty asks who authorized the action, the answer is infrastructure.

 Logs are not evidence.

-Article 12 of the EU AI Act wants a tamper-evident record.
+Article 12 of the EU AI Act wants tamper-evident records.
 HIPAA §164.312(b) wants audit controls.
 Timestamped JSON with a service account does not satisfy either.
 It describes what happened, not who authorized it.

 This is not hypothetical.